 Access the field of consciousness of the land through the Genesis Point and walk the labyrinth.
 The primary focus of this workshop is to show participants how to identify the Genesis Point and introduce three practical methods that engage labyrinth field energetics to catalyze the labyrinth experience.
 In this experiential workshop, you will learn three methods of working with labyrinth field energetics that will inspire you to branch out on your path of spiritual growth.
 This 90-minute workshop is taught by Calen Rayne and Laura Esculcas for labyrinth facilitators.
 Contact us to reserve your spot now.

-This course by Earth Shamans Co-founders Laura Esculcas and Calen Rayne is now an ongoing offering that you can sign. up for at Ubiquity University and work at your own pace.
-Ubiquity University hosts a live session with faculty a few times a year, so check here for the next live webinar and to register.
+This course by Earth Shamans Co-founders Laura Esculcas and Calen Rayne is now an ongoing offering that you can sign up for at Ubiquity University.
+Work at your own pace and have the opportunity to participate in a live session with Calen and Laura a few times a year.
+Check here for the next live webinar and register.
 For maximum benefit, complete the pre-recorded sessions and prepare your final project for the live webinar.